-I had the privilege of exploring of the island of Catanduanes a couple of years ago.
-Just went there just recently and I can wait to be back.
+I had the privilege of exploring the island of Catanduanes a couple of years ago.
+Just went there recently and I can wait to be back.

 I am not from Catanduanes nor knew someone from the island before I went here for the first time almost two years ago.
 I wasn´t even sure on how to go to this island since I´m purely from Southern Tagalog but haven´t traveled the southern most part of Luzon.
 Yet I had lots of fun while traveling to this happy island.
 And more than just having fun while on the happy island, I acquired new friends.
 After seeing a video made by these friends of mine, I then bought plane tickets back to the island, and it’s the vacation I have wanted for so long.

 Day 1 was an early flight to Virac.

 From the airport went straight to the small community of Carorian in the town of Bato with Sir Ferdie (one of my new local friends), and this is the starting point of the of an epic islet hopping.

 Everything you see is a feast for your eyes.
 From the bluest waters to amazing rock formations.

 Of course a feast for the tummy too with these fresh catch.